katmore/flat/README.md

 # The Flat Framework

-*Flat* is an experimental framework for php.
+**An experimental framework for php**

-The purpose in creating *flat* is to have a framework which conceptualizes the organization of an application project as set of hierarchical resources.
+It was created to allow a project to be organized in a hierarchical manner similar to a REST service.

 Architecturally, it facilitates a broad swathe of design patterns using a client-server process flow.